You have turned-in this assignment. You can review the lesson and see your previous answers.

 Furthermore, Indonesia's vulnerability to natural disasters often requires resources to be diverted from development projects to disaster relief efforts.

-You've done fantastically, but before we end this lesson, let's summarise everything we've learned today.
+" You've done fantastically, but before we end this lesson, let's summarize everything we've learnt today.

 Indonesia is an archipelago of over 17,000 islands in Southeast Asia.

-It's located between the Indian and Pacific oceans, and its situation makes the key global trade hub.
+It's located between the Indian and Pacific Oceans, and its situation makes it a key global trade hub.

-With the largest economy in Southeast Asia Indonesia plays a major role in ASEAN, exports goods like palm oil and coffee, and as part of the G20 and the United Nations.
+With the largest economy in Southeast Asia, Indonesia plays a major role in ASEAN, exports goods like palm oil and coffee, and is part of the G20 and the United Nations.

 Well done on today's lesson.